Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Church leadership delegates authority to various people based on their discernment of qualifications and spiritual maturity.
 They then provide oversight, but they do not run the ministries.
 The leaders they chose do.

-It is our view that the music leader in the church service is the highest operating authority during the worship, and the rest of leadership defers to him for that time.
+It is our view that the music leader in the church service is the highest operating authority during the worship time, and the rest of leadership defers to him for that time.
 That is, all authority transfers to him for this portion of the service.

 The music leader also has final say as to the content of the ministry activities, like the songs.
 Yes, the church leadership is ultimately responsible, but their general attitude should be, let the leaders lead.
 Directional changes should be implemented with respect for the authority they delegated.
 Again, the music leader is in charge of the ministry.
 This means the leadership itself renders honor to the music leader by letting him do his job.